meerkat-manor/PeterDocs/Docs/AlternateUses.md

 system.

-Robocopy does require your source and target folders to be accessible from the coputer that is executing the command.
+Robocopy does require your source and target folders to be accessible from the computer that is executing the command.

 To use ``PeterDocs`` and ``Robocopy`` install PeterDocs from the PowerShell Gallery and execute the below commands in a PowerShell terminal, changing the values to suit.